-- Hollywood Cyborg: Soft-spoken and polite Gatling, whose body is 95% steel.
+- Hollywood Cyborg: One of Nestor and Quest's companions is the polite and soft-spoken Gatling, whose body is 95% steel.

 - Implacable Man: The Guardian of the Shattersoul Sword.
 Not only is he tens of thousands of years old, he's one of the few people Quest can only fight to a standstill.

 - I'm Thinking It Over!: In the first episode, Spite offers Quest the deal of working for him and to bring him Nester.Nestor: Quest would never work for you.
 Right, Quest?Quest: (Doesn't reply)Nestor: (Worried) Quest?Quest: I'm thinking.
 (Brief pause then breaks the communicator)